Mercedes-Benz E-Class: 1993 re-branding

 Since 1972 Mercedes-Benz had two distinct product lines.
-The S-class premiere range, represented by the W116 and W126 sedans and the W107 and R129 two door range; and the standard range represented not only by the W114, W115, W123 and W124, but also by the W201 190 series from 1982 and the W463 G-wagen from 1989.
+The S-class premiere range, represented by the W116 and W126 sedans and the W107 and R129 two-door range; and the standard range (W114, W115, W123 and W124).
+This was then joined by the compact W201 190 series from 1982.
+The S (Sonder) suffix literally translates as "special" and is used in German language to denote a premium or more luxurious product.
+The nomenclature was loosely based on engine displacement.
+As a result, the hierarchy consisted of a set number of numerical series, across the engines shared within each series.
+Suffixes would further elaborate on specifics deemed necessary, be it the fuel system e.g. D – Diesel, E – Einspritz (injection); the body type: C – coupé, T – Transport (estate); or the car application: SL – sports; G – Gelände, off-road.
+Sometimes a combination of several suffices would be used.
 This made marketing increasingly difficult and very confusing.
-For example, the W201 was limited to its 190 series, and all the models were punctuated by indicating displacement separately, e.g. the 190D 2.5 and 190E 2.6.
-The W124 sharing these same engines would be named simply as the 250D and 260E, whilst the W463 and W126 also featuring one of these motors would be called the 250GD and 260SE respectively.
-All of this made the whole series nomenclature hierarchy increasingly archaic as each model now had its own distinct chassis and body.
+For example, the W201 was limited to being called 190 series, with engine fitment indicated by a separate number for displacement, e.g. the 190D 2.5 and 190E 2.6.
+Meanwhile, the W124, sharing these same engines would be named simply as the 250D and 260E, while the W463 and W126 also featuring one of these motors would be called the 250GD and 260SE respectively.

 In spring 1993 Mercedes-Benz released the successor to the W201, and unlike the 190, which was initially seen as a sporty car appealing to the younger generation, the W202 was to be a fully fledged automobile for all age groups, with a range of engines and trims.
 For this Mercedes-Benz opted to create a third, entry, Compact or C-Class range.
-To prevent confusion with the Coupe suffix, the Class letter now preceded the displacement e.g. C180.
+To prevent confusion with the Coupé suffix, the Class letter now preceded the displacement, e.g. "C180".
 Particulars of the engine's fuel system would be written out on the boot - Diesel, Turbodiesel.
-Whilst Petrol engines were all fuel injected and thus the E, Einspritz suffix was deemed redundant.
+Petrol engines were by now all fuel injected and thus the E for Einspritzung suffix was deemed redundant.

 In the first months of the W202's production, the branding was deemed successful and in August the whole range underwent a major re-branding creating several new Classes.
 In some cases, like on the W140 S-Class this was a formality of having the S suffix now become a prefix.
 The R129 SL became the SL-Class and this coincided with changing several engines and thus models.
 The G-wagen also became the G-class, and this made marketing easier as it allowed to bridge between the privately sold W463 and the commercially sold W461 models.
 This left only the W124 remaining in the unnamed Mercedes-Benz standard range.